 [PoF: You make an excellent point.
 As WCI says, retirement is squishy.
 When I leave the JOB, I plan to preemptively fend off the internet retirement police by stating I am retiring from clinical medicine.
 I’ll contribute to this site, my kids’ education, and assuredly other ventures that I don’t know about yet.

-Like you, I view financial freedom as being above and beyond financial independence.
-We’re somewhere in between based on your numbers, but are awfully close to the financial freedom I described as the ability to double current discretionary spending.]
+the financial freedom I described as the ability to double current discretionary spending.]

 What does an ideal retirement look like for you?
 What will you do with your time when full-time work is in your rearview mirror?